prometheus/mysqld_exporter/README.md

 exporter.enable_lock_wait_timeout          | Enable the lock_wait_timeout connection parameter.
 Makes the exporter compatible with older versions of MySQL. (default: true) exporter.log_slow_filter                   | Add a log_slow_filter to avoid slow query logging of scrapes.
 NOTE: Not supported by Oracle MySQL. exporter.query_timeout                     | Per-scraper query timeout (in seconds).
-0 disables the timeout. (default: 0, disabled) tls.insecure-skip-verify                   | Ignore tls verification errors. web.config.file                            | Path to a [web configuration file](#tls-and-basic-authentication) web.listen-address                         | Address to listen on for web interface and telemetry.
+0 disables the timeout. (default: 0, disabled) exporter.max_open_connections              | Maximum number of open connections to the database per scrape.
+Must be >= 1.
+The pool is per scrape request, so in multi-target mode total connections scale with concurrent targets; keep the value within the exporter user's `MAX_USER_CONNECTIONS` grant. (default: 2) tls.insecure-skip-verify                   | Ignore tls verification errors. web.config.file                            | Path to a [web configuration file](#tls-and-basic-authentication) web.listen-address                         | Address to listen on for web interface and telemetry.